RenderOrder66/RenderOrder66Blog/_posts_wip/Aseprite-Plugin.md

 spr:setPalette(pal);
 ```

 Again, we're using the Aseprite Plugin API here to create a new Palette and for the functions for setting the colours of each palette section.
-Last, we set the active sprites palette to this newly created on.
+Last, we set the active sprites palette to this newly created one.

 Now we just want to call the generate `setColourPallete` like so and we're done: